saulfm08/learn-docker/containers/database/postgres/README.md

 You can also login into the container:
 ```
-exec -it mariadb-server /bin/sh
+exec -it postgres-server /bin/sh
 ```

-Where `mariadb-server` is the container name defined inside `docker-compose.yml`.
+Where `postgres-server` is the container name defined inside `docker-compose.yml`.

-You can use linux `mysql` client or [MySql workbench](https://www.mysql.com/products/workbench/) to connect on `localhost:3306`
+You can use linux `pgsql` client or [PgAdmin](https://www.pgadmin.org/) to connect on `localhost:5432`

 # Shutdown
 Shutdown: go to the same directory where `docker-compose.yml` file is located and run: